Defense in insects: Mimicry

 Mimicry is a form of defense which describes when a species resembles another recognized by natural enemies, giving it protection against predators.
 The resemblance among mimics does not denote common ancestry.
 Mimicry works if and only if predators are able to learn from eating distasteful species.
 It is a three part system that involves a model species, a mimic of that species, and a predatory observer that acts as a selective agent.
 If learning is to be successful, then all models, mimics, and predators must co-exist, a notion feasible within the context of geographic sympatry.

 Mimicry is divided into two parts, Batesian mimicry and Müllerian mimicry.

 Batesian mimicry

 In Batesian mimicry, an aposematic inedible model has an edible mimic.
 Automimics are individuals that, due to environmental conditions, lack the distasteful or harmful chemicals of conspecifics, but are still indirectly protected through their visibly identical relatives.
 An example can be found in the plain tiger (Danaus chrysippus), a non-edible butterfly, which is mimicked by multiple species, the most similar being the female danaid eggfly (Hypolimnas misippus).

 Müllerian mimicry

 In Müllerian mimicry, a group of species benefit from each other's existence because they all are warningly colored in the same manner and are distasteful.
 The best examples of this phenomenon can be found within the butterfly genus Heliconius.
-Like in Batesian mimicry, the mimics are not closely related, although they obviously are in Heliconius.